jasonreisman/Sequence/README.md

 Client, Server, Makes Request, green
 ```

-**Note #1**: there is no need to define actors explicity.
+**Note #1**: there is no need (or way) to define actors explicity.
 They are implicitly defined in the steps themselves.
 Sequence will make sure that there is a single instance of each actor, even though the same actor may be reused in multiple steps

 **Note #2**: if the source actor and target actor are the same, then no arrow will be drawn between the actors.
 Instead a dot will appear in the source/target actor column with the text describing the action.